str4ngeMD/caddy-cloudflare/README.md

-This should keep an up-to-date docker image for caddy with cloudflare module.
+This should[^1] keep an up-to-date docker image for caddy with cloudflare module.

 Docker Hub:
 ```sh